Quamina alternatives and similar packages

 }

-The structure of the pattern, in terms of field names and nesting, must be the same as the structure of the event to be matched.
-The field values are always given as an array; if any element of the array matches the value in the event, the match is good.
-If the field in the event is array-valued, matching is true if the intersection of the arrays is non-empty.
+The structure of a Pattern, in terms of field names and nesting, must be the same as the structure of the Event to be matched.
+The field values are always given as an array; if any element of the array matches the value in the Event, the match is good.
+If the field in the Event is array-valued, matching is true if the intersection of the arrays is non-empty.

 Note that the shellstyle